 Dentists provide treatment to keep your mouth, teeth and gums healthy and free of pain.

-A dentist can provide information and treatment to look after your teeth and gums.
-Regular check-ups help to see if you have any dental problems.
+A dentist can provide advice and treatment to look after your teeth and gums and regular check-ups help to see if you have any dental problems.
 Your dentist can carry out treatment such as fillings or root canal treatment, if you need it.
+Regular attendance is important to maintain oral health with treatment provided as required.

 Some dentists provide a mixture of NHS and private care.
-If you are unsure what services your dentist provides, check with your dentist.
-All dentists have up to date practice information on the NHS services they have agreed to provide.
+If you are unsure what services your dentist provides, please ask the practice.
+All dentists have up to date information on the NHS services they have agreed to provide.
+Patients are not registered with NHS dental practices and can attend any practice of their choice.

 Find a dentist